ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 As promised, [here](https://github.com/ricardodeazambuja/keras-adventures/blob/master/Dogs_vs_Cats/Keras%20Cats%20and%20Dogs%20-%20normal%20deep%20net%20(not%20so%20deep).ipynb) you can visualize (or download) a [Jupyter (IPython) notebook](https://ipython.org/notebook.html) with all the source code and something else.

-In the next post we will see how to convert our simple *deep* neural network to a convolutional neural network.
+In the next post, we will see how to convert our simple *deep* neural network to a convolutional neural network.
 Cheers!

 <!---
 <div class="message">